rezbee-dev/gamedev-study/godot/turnbased-rpg-zenva.md

   - Create new Node2D and rename to "Character"
     - `Node2D` because we won't be moving the character around or using colliders
+    - save as scene "character.tscn" to scene folder
   - Add sprite
     - Drag the "dragon" sprite onto the Character node; rename to "Sprite"
     - Set position to (0, 0) to center it